Ardrasal/GeoData-Django/README.md

             ** RESEARCH: May be a problem with MapBox GL JS--doesn't seem to accept JSON.
 Can use Leaflet-heat but may not be compatible with MapBox GL.
 Can use with Leaflet JS. **

+                Convert JSON to GeoJSON TO DO

+Determine order of lat, long TO DO

+{
+  "type": "Feature",
+  "geometry": {
+    "type": "Point",
+    "coordinates": [125.6, 10.1]
+  }
+}

 	Bound in geo bounding box such as MapBox (free tier) DONE

     Make lat and long columns fit mapbox API  RESEARCH